SomyanshAvasthi/Sentiment-Analysis-for-Market-Research-using-SVM-Model/README.md

-# Importance of Sentiment Analysis for Market Research
+# Sentiment Analysis for Market Research using SVM Model
+## Importance of Sentiment Analysis
 •	Sentiment analysis is a powerful tool for market research as it provides insights into customer attitudes, preferences,	and behavior.

 •	It helps to identify trends, patterns, and areas of improvement, which can be used to make informed business decisions.

 ![image](https://github.com/SomyanshAvasthi/Sentiment-Analysis-for-Market-Research/assets/107310391/d54df769-4652-4825-8db9-ff59f79858e8)

-# Methodology
+## Methodology
 After data collection (Surveys, Request to APIs, Experiments, Web Scrapping, etc )the following was the methodology adopted:-
 1. Importing necessary libraries: We import the required libraries like pandas, NumPy, and scikit-learn to load and preprocess the dataset and perform sentiment analysis.
 2. Loading the dataset: We load the dataset using pandas, which contains reviews of customers who have purchased Amazon Alexa products from Amazon.